skycoin/skyflash/README.md

   * If you don't have docker installed already you must run it, reboot or logout/login and run it again to finish the install.
 * Once you run any of the release related options _(win-dev, linux-static, macos-app)_ your app will be sitting on a folder named `final`

+### Releases files deploys to Github

+If you plan to work on the project or just generate your own binaries using travis deploy mechanism you need to follow a few steps to do so.

+0. Clone the repository in a personal or org repository (default develop one is at [Simelo organization in Github](https://github.com/simelo/skyflash)) and check travis has take over it and is building it on simple commits from your side.
+0. Create a [Personal Access Token](https://github.com/settings/tokens) in your Github repository to allow the deploy action on release conditions, copy the token value to the clipboard.
+0. Go to your travis builds for this repository and look for the settings, set the token generated as a environment variable named OAUTH

+With this settings in place, you can push to the master or release-* branches of your repository and Travis will generate a deploy action on completion to your repository in Github.

 ### Releases

 To do a release you must follow these steps:

-0. Clone the repository in a personal or org repository (default develop one is at [Simelo org](https://github.com/simelo/skyflash)) and check travis has take over it and is functional
+0. Clone the repository develop branch in a personal or org repository (default develop one is at [Simelo organization in Github](https://github.com/simelo/skyflash)) follow the above section to configure your repository to produce releases on your repository
-0. Check if there are commits on the master branch that must be applied to your develop (hot fixes or security ones), apply them and fix any merge issues
+0. Check if there are commits on the skycoin/master that must be applied to your develop branch (hot fixes or security ones), apply them and fix any merge issues
-0. Create a release-v#.#.# branch in your repository, this will be the work playground, the numbers are the next logical release, see [CHANGELOG](CHANGELOG.md) file to see what's next
+0. Create a release-v#.#.# branch in your repository from the develop branch, this will be the release playground, the numbers are the next logical release, see [CHANGELOG](CHANGELOG.md) file to see what's next
+0. Use your develop branch to hold the latest code and use release-v#.#.# branch to trigger builds in your repository, it will produce (via travis) 3 new draft releases in your github repository each time you commit to it
-0. Check any pending issues in order to close them if possible on this release cycle
+0. Check any pending issues in order to close them if possible on this release cycle (use local branches and at the end mix them with develop)
-0. Check the latest release of Skybian and if the URL of the latest image is different update it
-0. Merge your release branch into the master of your repo and check for travis results, if al goes well you will see 3 new draft releases in your repository (you may need to update the deploy credentials)
 0. Update the new version number in the `setup.py`, `skyflash/data/skyflash.qml` & `skyflash/utils.py` files.
 0. Update the `CHANGELOG.md` file with any needed info and move the `Unreleased` part to the new release version.
 0. Review & update the `README.md` file for any needed updates or changes that need attention in the front page.
-0. Push changes and wait for travis to validate all the changes.
+0. Push changes to your release-v#.#.# brach and wait for travis to validate all the changes.
-0. On success, check the draft release is published on the repository, improve it and keep it as a draft.
-0. Download the releases files and test them.
+0. On success, check the draft release is published on the repository, download the releases files and test them.
 0. If problems are found with raise issues where needed (skyflash/skybian) and fix them before continue with the next step.
-0. Download the releases files after the fix in the previous step (if needed) and test them.
-0. Fix any issues if found (work in the release branch)
 0. After all problems are solved and work as expected update the `version.txt` file with the version number, like this: v0.0.4
 0. Raise a PR against master branch in the skycoin repository, solve any issues and merge it (or wait for a privileged user to do it)
 0. Wait for travis completion and check the release files are published on the Github repository under releases.